 The Compensation Committee continues to monitor the Company's relative compensation competitiveness.
 In 2021 it approved the adoption of the abovementioned peer group and implemented changes to the Chief Executive Officer and Chief Financial Officer compensation for the years 2021 to 2023.
 The changes in the approach are to encompass compensation that is more financial-metric focused, which is in line with shareholders' expectations.
-During the year 2022, CGP provided additional guidance as an update on the above advice.
+During 2022, CGP provided additional guidance as an update on the above advice, while in 2023, CGP made recommendations around the Company's incentive compensation program, a relative total shareholder return analysis, and relative TSX indices.